-There are many high-energy activities for keeping dogs physically and mentally fit, such as ball fetching, jogging, agility training, frisbee, flyball, tracking, lure coursing (with plastic bags, therapy visits and obedience competition.
+Many high-energy activities keep dogs physically and mentally fit, such as ball fetching, jogging, agility training, frisbee, flyball, tracking, lure coursing (with plastic bags, therapy visits, and obedience competition.
 This blog will focus on jogging and walking with your dog.

 How much exercise?

-- If your dog shows no signs of exertion and/or shows signs of pent-up energy when you return from your walks, she is not getting enough exercise.
-The solutions range from longer walks to jogging to more interactive playtime indoors.
+If your dog shows no signs of exertion and/or shows signs of pent-up energy when you return from your walks, she is not getting enough exercise.
+The solutions range from long walks to jogging to more interactive playtime indoors.

 Keep your dog’s breed in mind when planning your exercise routine.

-- Don’t assume that racing breeds such as Greyhounds and whippets can run marathons.
-While they are built to run, they were not breed to run for long distances.
+Don’t assume that racing breeds such as Greyhounds and whippets can run marathons.
+While they are built to run, they were not bred to run for long distances.

 Before engaging in a high-energy exercise program with your dog, have your veterinarian check him out — heart, lungs, joints, ligaments, weight — and assess his fitness level.

-- Teach your dog to sit and sit-stay.
-This is essential for those times you need to stop at intersections and at the approach of bicyclists, dogs, other joggers, darting squirrels and any other potential distractions along narrow jogging trails and other bottleneck-type areas.
+Teach your dog to sit and sit-stay.
+This is essential for those times you need to stop at intersections and the approach of bicyclists, dogs, other joggers, darting squirrels, and any other potential distractions along narrow jogging trails and other bottleneck-type areas.

-- Gradually increase the duration and intensity of exercise of the course of a few weeks, as you would with yourself.
+Gradually increase the duration and intensity of exercise over the course of a few weeks, as you would with yourself.

-- Don’t assume that because your dog (or you) is a weekend athlete that she can engage full-bore into an intense exercise activity without working up gradually to that level of intensity.
+Please don’t assume that because your dog (or you) is a weekend athlete that she can engage full-bore into an intense exercise activity without working up gradually to that level of intensity.
 Pace yourselves!
-And remember to always warm up the muscles when you begin any exercise session.
+And remember always to warm up the muscles when you begin any exercise session.

-- Remember, dogs will usually try to keep up with their people just because it is their nature to do so.
+Remember, dogs will usually try to keep up with their people just because it is their nature.
 This can mask fatigue and overshadow signs that the dog is overdoing it.
 So be vigilant and do not push your dog too hard.

-- If your dog tries to stop, it’s usually best to let him, since that is often a clear message that he’s being pushed beyond his capacity.
-If the dog is panting heavily or is listing from side to side … or his gait otherwise becomes uneven … slow down to a slow walk, or stop for a water and rest break.
+If your dog tries to stop, it’s usually best to let him, since that is often a clear message that he’s being pushed beyond his capacity.
+If the dog is panting heavily or is listing from side to side, his gait otherwise becomes uneven, slows down to a slow walk, or stops for water and rest breaks.
 It may be time to go home.

 While you probably don’t want to be just a fair-weather exerciser, realize that weather conditions can affect your dog’s energy level and endurance.

-- During hot weather, exercise in morning or evening, not during the heat of the day, which is hard on a dog’s health … plus hot pavement will hurt his paws.
+During hot weather, exercise in the morning or evening, not during the heat of the day, which is hard on a dog’s health … plus hot pavement will hurt his paws.

-- Check your dog’s coat, ears, eyes and paws for burrs, ticks, and other unwanted stuff that might be picked up along the way.
+Check your dog’s coat, ears, eyes, and paws for burrs, ticks, and other unwanted stuff that your dog might pick up along the way.

 For lengthy walks or jogs … or any exercise sessions during warm weather … bring water for yourself and your dog.
 It is usually smart to bring some healthy tidbits for your dog too.
 These can do more than energize your dog; they can be invaluable in regaining his attention if he is distracted or disturbed by something or someone he sees along your exercise route.

 - Use a leash.
-When exercising outdoors, keep your dog on leash for his safety and the safety of others.
-By using the leash, you stay in control, even if you encounter a surprise on the hiker-biker trail.
-This applies to wilderness areas too; your dog could head for the hills upon spying a strange wild animal.
+When exercising outdoors, please keep your dog on a leash for his safety and the safety of others.
+Using the leash, you stay in control, even if you encounter a surprise on the hiker-biker trail.
+This applies to wilderness areas, too; your dog could head for the hills upon spying a strange wild animal.

-- Carry a stick or bone to throw if approached by unleashed dog or other animal.
+- Carry a stick or bone to throw if approached by an unleashed dog or another animal.

 - Be visible: Buy and use reflective bands on yourself, reflective collars on your dog.
 There are a variety of handy reflectors and blinking tags available.